flipkart-incubator/dkv/README.md

     -db-folder <folder_path> \
     -listen-addr <host:port> \
     -role master \
-    -nexus-node-url http://<host:port> \ #optional when running on separete nodes.
+    -nexus-node-url http://<host:port> \ #optional when running on separate nodes.
     -nexus-cluster-url <cluster_url>
 ```

 All these 3 DKV instances form a database cluster each listening on separate ports for
 Nexus & client communications.
-One can now construct the value for `nexusClusterUrl` param
+One can now construct the value for `nexus-cluster-url` param
 in the above command using this example setup below:

 |NexusNodeId|Hostname|NexusPort|